craiggraham/dance-code-of-conduct/social-guidelines.md

 someone does say 'no', please do not repeatedly ask them again through the session.
 Allow them to ask you for a dance when they are ready.

+This still applies when there is an imbalance between the number of leaders & followers.
+If there are very few followers or leaders, they do not have a responsibility to dance more in order to make up the imbalance.
+We all deserve to be allowed to rest or to refuse a dance.

 It can be hard to be turned down when asking for a dance, but please bear in mind that our community will be a happier place if everyone feels that they can dance when they want to rather than feeling obligated to dance every time they are asked.